How to leverage in-store performance to compete with digital retailers

 What is an actual conversion?

-With people counting technology, managerial decisions surpasses a mere gut feeling.
+With people counting technology, a managerial decision surpasses a mere gut feeling.
 Data generated from people counters enables retailers to understand the actions on consumers and understand where they are lingering.
 Ultimately, enabling the identification of the actual amount of browsers who converted to purchasers.

 What about in store operations?